kizzx2/easyfix/README.md

 # easyfix

-Easy to use, boilerplate reducing FIX wrapper for [QuickFIX](http://www.quickfixengine.org/) (initiator only for now).
+Easy to use, low-boilerplate wrapper for [QuickFIX](http://www.quickfixengine.org/) (initiator only for now).

 ## Motivation

 Setting up a FIX application with [QuickFIX](http://www.quickfixengine.org/) is a lot of boilerplate.
 This is your easy fix.

-This is mainly intended to experiment and explore with a FIX counterparty.
+This is mainly intended to experiment and explore with a FIX counterparty, or to be used in test cases.
 There is no effort made to make this suitable in a high performance setting.

 ## Features